eclipse-ibeji/ibeji/digital-twin-model/README.md

 ## Specifying the Digital Twin Model

-The digital twin model is specified using [DTDL V3](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v3/DTDL.v3.md).
+The digital twin model is specified using the Digital Twin Definition Language ([DTDL V3](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v3/DTDL.v3.md)).
 The DTDL is stored under the `digital-twin-model/dtdl` folder and each file defines a DTDL interface.

 DTDL's behavior is defined by several metamodel classes.
-Initially, we will only use some of these metamodel classes, namely, Interface, Property, Command and Relationship.
+Initially, we will only use the Interface, Property, Command and Relationship metamodel classes.

 ## DTDL Instance Representation in JSON-LD